IntelSoftware/SYCL_101/02_Why_SYCL/01_What_is_SYCL.rst

 - **Ease of hierarchical parallelism:** Inspired by OpenCL and OpenMP, SYCL makes data parallelism easy to understand by using hierarchical parallelism and modern C++ instructions, so tasks are easily organized and synchronized, which makes the code more efficient and less fragmented.

 - **Two compilation phases:** SYCL requires two compilation passes, one for the host code and one for the device code.
-However, contrarily to OpenCL, SYCL has only one source file, meaning there is only one executable.
+However, unlike OpenCL, SYCL is single-source, meaning there is only one executable.
 The two compilations can be made by the same compiler.

-- **High-level programmer model:** SYCL provides several high-level abstractions over common boilerplate code in OpenCL and other backends.
-This includes selecting devices, allocating, copying data, managing dependencies, scheduling compiling kernels, and much more.
+- **High-level programming model:** SYCL provides several high-level abstractions over common boilerplate code in OpenCL and other backends.
+This includes selecting devices, allocating storage, copying data, managing dependencies, scheduling kernels, and much more.

 Specifications